-To do this, highlight a maximum of 2 shapes, right click, and select the boolean operation you want.
+To do this, highlight the number of shapes you would like to include in the boolean operation, right click, and select the boolean operation you want.
 See Fig. 6.12.
 To highlight the second shape on Windows, hold down the 'control' button before selecting the second shape.